 We actually prefer to sail close-hauled through dangers.
 The only active option is to tack, which simplifies things greatly.
 If we somehow end up in a cul de sac, worst case is luff up, drop the main, and drift backwards through clear water until we can fall off again.

 As you can see, there's not much to it.
 The main trick is to have clear, unambiguous words.
 Repetition helps nip misunderstanding in the bud.
 And practice, practice, practice!

-Assess, Address, Debrief.
+Assess, Address, Amend.
 This is our mantra.
 We work out standard operating procedures (SOPs), and debrief them after every task in which there's the least whiff of trouble.